Tsubajashi/mpv-settings/README.md

 --->scripts

-Dont forget to select the proper Profile for your Operating System.
+you need to rename the proper mpv.conf you want to use to mpv.conf, as i split the different OS' Profiles to avoid errors.

 # WINDOWS INSTALLATION
 "C:\Users\YOURNAME\AppData\Roaming\mpv"